giltene/HeapUseWatcher/README.md

 Establishing the current use level (as opposed to the live set) in the oldest generation is a relatively simple thing.
-But for many purposes, estimation of the live set would be more useful generally.
-Making logic choices purely on the currently observed level (which includes any promoted, now-dead objects that have not yet been identified or collected) can often lead to unwanted behavior, as logic may conservatively react to perceived use levels that are not real, and indicate a "full or nearly full" heap when plenty of (not yet reclaimed) room remains available.
+But for many purposes, estimation of the live set would be much more useful.
+Making logic choices based purely on the currently observed level (which includes any promoted, now-dead objects that have not yet been identified or collected) is usually "a bad idea", and can often lead to unwanted behavior, as logic may (and will) conservatively react to perceived use levels that are not real, and indicate a "full or nearly full" heap when plenty of (not yet reclaimed) room remains available.

 Live set estimation:
+Due to the current limitations of the spec'ed memory management bean APIs available in Java SE (up to and including Java SE 13), there is no current way to use those APIs to directly establish the "live set" in the oldest generation in a reliable manner, with logic that actually works across the various collectors out there and their possible configurations.
+Even when using platform-specific (non-spec'ed) MXBeans, the data being reported does not directly indicate the "live set" (e.g.
+G1GC after-collection usage is reported after every incremental mixed collection step, and not for the Oldgen as a whole, so it usually does not represent the live set).

-Due to the current limitations of the spec'ed memory management bean APIs available in Java SE (up to and including Java SE 13), there is no current way to directly establish the "live set" in the oldest generation without use of platform-specific (non-spec'ed) MXBeans, which provide access to information about use levels before and after collection events.
-While using such MXBeans does provide additional and better insight into live-set levels, a portable approximation of the same can be achieved by watching the current use levels in the oldest generation, and reporting the most recent local minima observed as live set estimations [A local minimum in this context is the lowest level observed between two other, higher levels, with some simple filtering applied to avoid noise].
+A portable, collector-independent approximation of the live set can be achieved by watching the current use levels in the oldest generation, and reporting the most recent local minima observed as live set estimations [A local minimum in this context is the lowest level observed between two other, higher levels, with some simple filtering applied to avoid noise].
+That's basically the simple thing that HeapUseWatcher does.

-This class provides multiple forms of use:
+The HeapUseWatcher jar and class provides multiple forms of use:

 A. The runnable HeapUseWatcher class can be launched and started as a thread, which will independently